-Term life insurance provides protection for a specific timeframe, or term such as 10-, 15-, 20-, 25- or 30 years.
-Providers consider your age and the need you want to cover.
+Term life insurance provides protection for a specific term such as 10, 15, 20, 25 or 30 years.
+Insurance providers consider your age and the needs you want to cover.
 If you die during that term, death benefits will be paid to your named beneficiaries.

 How do you decide?